top of page

 “Bakali,” Cora added, “if you want the proper term.”

-“They stank,” Elric said with upturned nose, “like they been swimmin’ in their own dookie.”
+Elric grimaced.
+“They stank like they been swimmin’ in their own dookie.”

 Cuauhtérroc scanned the forms emerging from the mists into the dim firelight.
 “Erik Rikeoven, stand in dees front with dees shield.”
 It didn’t matter what they were called; they needed to die.

 Elric nodded and stepped forward.
-“Yes, sir.
-I got this.”
+“Yessir.”
 He looked back with scrunched face, swallowing air and wincing as if enduring unrelenting discomfort.
 Braced behind his shield, he faced the oncoming hoard.
 A groan escaped his sealed lips.

 “So many,” Cora said.

 Cuauhtérroc wanted to scold them for the foolishness of their campfire, the source of light that drew in these viletooths.
 I told them to let the fire die out.
-Now we may not live to find this house.
-I may not live to take my army home and destroy—
+Now we—

-A soft hand touched Cuauhtérroc’s arm.
+A soft hand touched his arm.
 “Are we going to make it?”
 Cora asked.

 There was no fear in her voice nor panic in her eyes.
 She simply wanted to know: will we survive?
 The savage stared into her emerald eyes—pools of eternal hope now clouded with doubt.
 He couldn’t scold her.
 Elric probably, but not her.
 She needed hope renewed.
 Memories of his dying homeland flooded his mind.
-This was a second chance.
-He was a panther warrior, and his tribe, however small and foolish they were, needed him.
+He had been here before.

-Cuauhtérroc nodded as he scanned the approaching bakali.
+Cuauhtérroc scanned the approaching bakali and nodded.
 “I lose my people.
 Now you are my people.
 I weel not lose my people again.”
 If they survived this, there would be time for reproach later.

 Spears sailed through the misty air.
-Elric raised his shield to block as many as he could, and Kiyla smashed others to splinters with her stony fists.
-Behind his hulking form, Cora sang her bolstering song, filling Cuauhtérroc with strength.
+Elric raised his shield to block as many as he could, and Kiyla smashed others to splinters with her glowing fists.
+Behind Cuauhtérroc’s hulking form, Cora sang her bolstering song, filling him with strength.
 His breathing pulsed, and he settled into a battle-ready crouch.

 As the hoard neared, Elric stepped forward to meet them.
 “Cripe, it hurts!” he wailed.